google/omaha/ServerProtocolV3.md

   * `fingerprint`: If there is only one package, the fingerprint for that package may be transmitted at the `<app>` level.
 See [#Packages\_&\_Fingerprints](#packages--fingerprints).
 Default: "".
   * `cohort`: A machine-readable string identifying the release cohort (channel) that the app belongs to.
 Limited to ASCII characters 32 to 127 (inclusive) and a maximum length of 1024 characters.
 Default: "".
   * `cohorthint`: An machine-readable enum indicating that the client has a desire to switch to a different release cohort.
 The exact legal values are app-specific and should be shared between the server and app implementations.
 Limited to ASCII characters 32 to 127 (inclusive) and a maximum length of 1024 characters.
 Default: "".
-  * `cohortname`: A stable machine-readable enum indicating which (if any) set of messages the app should display to the user.
+  * `cohortname`: A stable non-localized human-readable enum indicating which (if any) set of messages the app should display to the user.
 For example, an app with a cohortname of "beta" might display beta-specific branding to the user.
 Limited to ASCII characters 32 to 127 (inclusive) and a maximum length of 1024 characters.
 Default: "".

 ##### Legal Child Elements #####
   * Any number of `<data>`.